 The Welsh Tylwyth teg have paths upon which humans are not permitted.
 Transgression is punishable by death!

-It is claimed that animals avoid these paths despite their being quite distinct.
+It is claimed that animals avoid these paths.

 The ancient Chinese discovered ley lines, dragon lines or Lung mei.
 The heart of the dragon lies in a valley or sacred place where the main power is held.
 Her veins spread out across the landscape and over the entire earth, the power travelling along them.